-17.13 A maximum of 250 new dwellings is proposed for construction in the Wivenhoe Parish area up until 2032 across these four sites.
+17.13 Around 250 new dwellings is proposed for construction in the Wivenhoe Parish area up until 2033 across these four sites.
 Additionally there could be more homes built on the north side of the A133 which is designated a potential strategic development area by Colchester Borough Council and Tendring District Council.